Installing MapD Charting

 - Copy Vagrantfile into your development folder

-- Provision MapD Charting VM with
+- Provision MapD Charting VM with vagrant up

-- ssh into VM with
+- ssh into VM with vagrant ssh

-- cd in
+- cd in /vagrant/mapd-charting/ and run npm run start

 On Windows, you must run the Command Prompt as Administrator.

-After you ssh into the VM, your files will be in
+After you ssh into the VM, your files will be in /vagrant/mapd-charting.

-vagrant up takes 10-20 minutes.
+The install with vagrant up takes 10-20 minutes.
 The installation script will appear to

 have no movement during several sections.